 Constant Feedback!
 Millennials thrive in a workplace that provides consistent feedback.
 No, they do not want a reward for doing their job!
 However, giving them clear feedback on a specific accomplishment and why you are giving them positive/negative feedback is what they crave.
 You should provide feedback that speaks to their strengths while also pointing out areas where they can improve.
 Stop focusing on rules and focus on results.
 Millennials work best in a way that works for them.
 Before checking to see if they clocked in on time, check to see if they have all their tasks complete.
 As the old saying goes, “if it is not broke, then do not fix it.”

 Unlike generations before, millennials want their work to have meaning and purpose.
 Yes, money is important, but the experience of knowing you add value to the mission of the company is what drives millennials to get out of bed in the morning.
 Managers should make it their daily habit to show them how their work connects to the vision of the company.
 In short, managing millennials is easy!

-Duncan Harrison is a future of work architect that fosters economic inclusion through workforce development programs that strengthen communities.
+Noah Oliver is a future of work architect that fosters economic inclusion through workforce development programs that strengthen communities.
 As an HR Influencer he has served as a director of human resources for over 7 years helping agencies build robust systems that optimize their talent.
-As a co-founder of Mercer County Works he brings his know-how of connecting employers with the right talent to produce better business results.